-5. NGO Registration Procedures
+5. Registration Procedures for Non-Governmental Organizations

-Act CLXXXI of 2011 on the court registration of COs ('civil society organizations')/ NGOs and the related procedural rules ('NGO Act') constitute the legal source of non-litigious procedures related to the registration of non-governmental organizations by the competent court (collectively referred to as registration procedures).
+Act CLXXXI of 2011 on the court registration of COs ('civil society organizations', i.e. non-governmental organizations, or NGOs) and the related procedural rules (hereinafter: Civil Organizations Registration Act) constitutes the source of law for non-litigious procedures related to the registration of non-governmental organizations by the competent court (hereinafter collectively referred to as registration procedures).

-Registration procedures include the registration of NGOs and other organizations, the entry, amendment, and deletion of data, rights, and facts concerning the registered organization (registration procedure for changes), the erasure of organizations from the register (deregistration), the keeping of registers of NGOs and other organizations not qualifying as companies, and the provision of information on the data of these registers (data provision).
+Registration procedures include the registration of NGOs and other organizations (registration procedure), the entry, amendment, and deletion of data, rights and facts concerning the registered organization (changes in registration procedure), the erasure of organizations from the register (deregistration), the keeping of registers of NGOs and other organizations not qualifying as companies, and the provision of information on the data of these registers (data provision).

-The NGO Act is not structured according to the separate regulations of individual non-litigious proceedings.
-The legislator first laid down general provisions on submissions, followed by rules on serving documents and other specific tasks of the court, and then continued by the rules summarized under the term 'other general rules' pertaining to the use of the information technology system and the evidential value of electronic documents.
+The Civil Organizations Registration Act is not structured according to the separate regulations of individual non-litigious proceedings.
+The legislator first laid down general provisions on submissions, followed by rules on serving documents and other specific tasks of the court, and then continued by the rules summarized under the term 'other general rules' pertaining to the use of the information technology system and the evidentiary value of electronic documents.

-The second chapter of the act declares the mandatory content of applications for the initiation of certain registration procedures with separate provisions for registration, registration of changes, and deregistration.
+The second chapter of the act declares the mandatory content of applications for the initiation of certain registration procedures with separate provisions for registration, changes in registration, and deregistration.

-Chapter III, with the title Rules of Non-Litigious Civil Proceedings Regulated by This Act, summarizes most of the procedural provisions and is essentially an overview of court functions containing detailed rules on the formal and substantive examination of applications, the rejection of applications, simplified registration procedure, and deregistration.
+Chapter III, titled Rules of Non-litigious Civil Proceedings Regulated by This Act and summarizing most of the procedural provisions, is essentially an overview of court functions containing detailed rules on the formal and substantive examination of applications, the rejection of applications, the simplified registration procedure, and deregistration.
 This chapter contains rules on the recording of the name, tax number, and statistical number of the organization in the register, on the registration of public benefit status and the removal thereof from the register, as well as on legal remedy proceedings.

-Chapter IV of the NGO Act lays down special provisions for foundations, associations, and other organizations that do not qualify as NGOs, and in a subchapter (Chapter IV/A) statutory control procedures are defined as separate non-litigious procedures.
+Chapter IV of the Civil Organizations Registration Act lays down special provisions for foundations, associations, and other organizations that qualify as NGOs, and in a subchapter (Chapter IV/A) statutory control procedures are defined as separate non-litigious procedures.

-Chapter V of the NGO Act sets out the primarily technical provisions for record keeping and managing the NGO register, which contains the background rules for the use of the IT system.

-Chapter VI sets forth the provisions pertaining to data reporting, embodying the principle of publicity, while Chapter VII comprises a detailed list of the scope of data contained in the register of NGOs and other organizations not constituting a company.
+Chapter V of the Act sets out the primarily technical provisions for record keeping and managing the NGO register, which contains the background rules for the use of the IT system.
+Chapter VI sets forth the provisions pertaining to data reporting, embodying the principle of publicity, while Chapter VII comprises of a detailed list of the scope of data contained in the register of NGOs and other organizations not constituting a company.

 As of 1 January 2015, electronic procedures also became mandatory for NGOs with regard to certain legal entities and for certain types of applications.
-Article 8 of the Civil Procedure Act specifies what organizations are obliged to maintain electronic communication.
-Private pension funds, voluntary mutual insurance funds, voluntary deposit guarantee and protection funds for credit institutions, public bodies, mutual insurance companies, viticulture communities, political parties, national sports federations, associations and public foundations are all obliged to use electronic procedures for court registration.
+Article 8 of the Civil Organizations Registration Act specifies which organizations are obliged to maintain electronic communication.
+Private pension funds, voluntary mutual insurance funds, voluntary deposit guarantee and protection funds for credit institutions, public bodies, mutual insurance companies, wine communities, political parties, national sports federations, associations and public foundations are obliged to use electronic procedures for court registration.